 Subscriberif he or she purchased any premium plan.

 Adminrole if the user is making some changes to the theme, website or installing plugins

 Editoraccess to moderate and edit existing posts, etc.

 - View and edit personal details – Billing and shipping details, name, surname, email, password (it will be ***** but editable), etc.

 - Filter customers by registration date, last order date, amount of money spent.

 - View order details of customers – last order placed, number of orders placed, order total till date.

 - Search for specific customers based on date and search filters.

-Example – Customers acquired in 2020 and order total above $300
+For example, Customers acquired in Jan 2021 and order total above $300

 - Sort customers based on their order total and identify top paying customers.